As Yorkshire’s commercial capital and one of the fastest growing cities in the UK,

 Off Lower Briggate, tucked away up Blayd’s Yard, is Blayd's Bar.
 Although a

 small, unusual sized space, Blayd’s holds heaps of atmosphere.
-Led by the manager,
+The bar lost it's licence in 2021 after

 and launch themselves into a synchronised dance routine.
 With a high spirited and